jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 In a functional language, the phrase is the data, which can be acted upon by functions.
 These functions are organized, so the most common functions which can act upon strings are stored in the `String` module, but what's important is we're separating out the data from the function instead of throwing them all in one "object".

-If this doesn't make sense to you, that's okay- just move on.
+If this doesn't make sense to you, that's okay--just move on.
 We'll cover modules in the next chapter (and make our own), and the functional style of coding will become clearer to you as you write more Elixir.

 ## String exercises